frdbonif/sys2mqtt/README.md

 Firstly, the program requires Python 3 and has been developed using Python 3.8.2.
 Please ensure that python3 and the associated pip package is installed on your system.
 It relies on the psutil, socket and paho-mqtt Python packages, these can be installed with pip if they are not available on your system.

-You can install sys2mqtt as follows.
+You can install sys2mqtt as follows on Debian based systems, for other systems consult the wiki.
 (Commands starting $ to be run as user, commands starting # to be run as root or using sudo)

+Ensure dependencies are available.
+`#``apt install python3 python3-pip`

 Move to the correct directory for installing.
 `$``cd /usr/local/bin`